Dr. Yujie (Jessie) Zhan

 Wang, M., Zhan, Y., Liu, S., & Shultz, K. S. (2008).
 Antecedents of bridge employment: A longitudinal investigation.
 Journal of Applied Psychology, 93, 818-830.

-Best Student Research Award, 8th International Conference on Occupational Stress and Health (American Psychological Association) (2009)
+Best Student Research Award, Work, Stress, and Health Conference (2009)

 Selected Academic Affiliations